Safety Information for Our Visitors!

 About the Mercedes-Benz Gaggenau plant

-The Mercedes-Benz Gaggenau plant was founded as "Firma Bergmann’s Industriewerke in Gaggenau " in 1894, making it the oldest automotive plant in the world.
-With some 6,450 employees it is both the city's biggest employer and biggest training company in the region.
+The Mercedes-Benz Gaggenau plant was founded as "Firma Bergmann’s Industriewerke in Gaggenau" in 1894, making it the oldest automotive plant in the world.
+The location is both the city’s biggest employer and the biggest training company in the region.

 Daimler Truck AG at a glance

 Welcome to the Daimler Truck AG, the pioneer of commercial vehicles.